cpierceworld/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the sixth, seventh, and eigth code cells of the IPython notebook.

-From "Data Set Exploration and Visualization", I could see that man of the images were dark and with low contrast.
-I rand the training data through a histogram equalization process using OpenCV's implementation of "Contrast Limited Adaptive Histogram Equalization" (CLACHE)]
+From "Data Set Exploration and Visualization", I could see that many of the images were dark and with low contrast.
+I ran the training data through a histogram equalization process using OpenCV's implementation of "Contrast Limited Adaptive Histogram Equalization" (CLACHE)

 The result was the training data being all of relatively equal brightness and contrast: